 Salt: 0g

 These are by no means bland flakes!
 More like a breakfast cereal waiting to be customised; think everything from bananas and berries to yoghurt.
-We love the Kellogg's Bran Flakes Breakfast Cereal - 750g.
+I love bran flakes for that exact reason - their versatility.
+They're a little higher in sugar than other options on this list, so I would keep the portion small and bulk out with fruit and milk or yogurt.

 Nutritional information per 30g serving: